CVHub520/X-AnyLabeling/examples/interactive_video_object_segmentation/sam3/README.md

 1. Enter object names in the text field (e.g., `person`, `car`, `bicycle`)
 2. Click **Send** to initiate detection
-3. After verification, click the `Auto Run` button in the left menu bar or press `Ctrl+M` to start forward propagation
+3. After verification, click `Auto Run` on the left toolbar or press `Ctrl+B` to start forward propagation.

 > [!NOTE]
 > Each session supports one category only.
 Propagation starts from the current frame and runs to the end of the video, with a brief warm-up period of approximately 15 frames before processing begins.